takesofficial/cissp/README.md

 ---

 ### Phase 2 - Questions-first loop (after finishing the OSG)
-Once the book was done, I started with Pete Zerger's [Memorization Techniques](https://www.youtube.com/watch?v=LGqZbiitiDw) & [CISSP Math](https://youtu.be/ttOKJYOedNo?si=uk71j4GALOgfxNPj) videos (repeated weekly) and I shifted to a tight loop:
+Once the book was done, I started with Pete Zerger's [Memorization Techniques](https://www.youtube.com/watch?v=LGqZbiitiDw) & [CISSP Math](https://youtu.be/ttOKJYOedNo?si=uk71j4GALOgfxNPj) videos - after that I switched to [This Course](https://www.udemy.com/course/cisspcertification) and shifted to a tight loop:
 1. **Practice exams**
 2. **Identify gaps**
-3. **Read only for those gaps**
+3. **Watch videos & learn only for those gaps**
 4. **Update notes**
 5. **Retest**

 I used these for repetition and knowing where to focus on:
 - **[LearnZapp](https://play.google.com/store/apps/details?id=com.learnzapp.cissp&hl=en)** (they have a [web app](https://isc2-learnzapp.web.app/prepare)).

-In spare time, I used videos & audio(book) for reinforcement (lighter than rereading the OSG) and kept updating this GitHub/notes based on missed concepts.
+- I tested my knowledge every week via **[Quantum Exams](https://quantumexams.com)** to see where to focus on and kept updating this GitHub/notes during studying based on missed concepts.

 ### Rules that kept me on track
-- **No new sources after Week 3** (reduce context switching and conflicting wording)
+- **No new sources after month 3** (reduce context switching and conflicting wording)
 - **Questions drive the study plan**
-- **Read only to close gaps**, then immediately retest
-- **Train pacing and endurance** (timed sets)
+- **Train pacing and endurance** (timed sets - 2 minute per question maximum)

 ## Study Timeline Table